mbtproject/mbt/README.md

 # Apply the state as of a particular commit
 mbt apply commit <git-commit-sha> --to <path to the template>

+# Apply the state of local working directory (i.e. uncommitted work)
+mbt apply local --to <path to the template>
 ```

 Output of above commands written to `stdout` by default but can be directed to a